millerjes37/summit_hip_numbers/README.md

 .\build_windows.ps1
 ```

-The install script uses winget to install Rust and GStreamer.
+The install script automatically clones the repository and uses winget to install Rust and GStreamer.

 ### Cross-Compilation